cguz/rust/README.md

         pub mod ddl3visitor;

-   Then, in a folder ddl3/ create the file pddl3visitor.rs with the content of the module.
+   Then, in a folder (module) ddl3/ create the file (submodule) pddl3visitor.rs with the content of the module.

 The two options can be combined.